Private First Class

-Yoneo Hamada was born on July 8, 1917 in Vacaville, Solano County, California.
+Yoneo Hamada was born on July 8, 1917, in Vacaville, Solano County, California.
 He was the son of Tanekichi and Yao (Yukikira) Hamada who arrived from Hiroshima Prefecture in 1891 and 1906, respectively.
 He had one brother, Isamu, and one sister, Yome.

 On September 28, 1942, he was incarcerated, with no accompanying family, at the Central Utah WRA internment camp (also known as Topaz), arriving from Tanforan Assembly Center in San Bruno, California.
-At the time his home was in Oakland.
+At the time, his home was in Oakland.

 On February 12, 1943, Hamada was released for employment (no location given), and on July 2, 1943, he enlisted in the U.S. Army in Salt Lake City, Utah.
 His induction date was July 16.
 He was assigned to the 442nd RCT and sent to Camp Shelby, Mississippi, for training as a Private in H Company.

-His name appeared on a list of 363 wounded soldiers of the 442nd that was published in Pacific Citizen, Salt Lake City, on January 20, 1945, with the notation that the next of kin (his brother Isamu) had been notified and it could have occurred in the Vosges Campaign.
+His name appeared on a list of 363 wounded soldiers of the 442nd that was published in Pacific Citizen, Salt Lake City, on January 20, 1945, with the notation that the next of kin (his brother Isamu) had been notified and his wounding could have occurred in the Vosges Campaign.
 The nature of the wound was not given.

 Yoneo Hamada died in San Francisco on December 9, 1996, and he was buried in the Japanese Cemetery in Colma, San Mateo County.
 Survivors included his wife, two sons, and three grandchildren.
-His wife Mary died in 2011 and is buried next to him.
+His wife Mary died in 2011 and was buried next to him.